akasakaid/matchquesttod/README.md

    python -m pip install -r requirements.txt
    ```

-5. Edit `data.txt`, input you data token in `data.txt`, find you token in [How to Get Data](#how-to-get-data).
+5. Edit `data.txt`, input your query data in `data.txt`, find you token in [How to Get Data](#how-to-get-data).
 One line for one data account, if you want add you second account add in new line!

 6. execute the main program
    ```